• Skip to primary navigation

 6. Tap “Clear all data”.

-Tap “Clear all data” to delete all Samsung Internet Browser’s data including accounts, bookmarks, and your settings in order to reset the default settings.
+Tap “Clear all data” to delete all Samsung Internet Browser’s data including accounts, bookmarks, and your settings to reset the default settings.

 Samsung Internet Browser - Tap on Clear All Data